BaiyangZhang/oldBlog/_posts/2023-1-13-Thermodynamics-in-Terms-of-Foliations.md

 We thus conclude from Caratheodory's mathematical theorem, together with his version of the second law of thermodynamics, that the **adiabatic distribution $Q=0$ is integrable**.

-If the reader is interested in the construction of entropy, one of the most important concepts in thermodynamics, from Caratheodory's mathematical approach, please refer to Frankel ant books referred therein.
+If the reader is interested in the construction of entropy, one of the most important concepts in thermodynamics, from Caratheodory's mathematical approach, please refer to Frankel and books referred therein.